 \section{Abstract}

-Deep learning based speech enhancement in the short-term Fourier transform (STFT) domain typically uses a large window length such as 32 ms. A larger window contains more samples and the frequency resolution can be higher for potentially better enhancement.
-This however incurs an algorithmic latency of 32 ms in an online setup, because the overlap-add algorithm used in the inverse STFT (iSTFT) is also performed based on the same 32 ms window size.
-To reduce this inherent latency, we adapt a conventional dual window size approach, where a regular input window size is used for STFT but a shorter output window is used for the overlap-add in the iSTFT, for STFT-domain deep learning based frame-online speech enhancement.
-Based on this STFT and iSTFT configuration, we employ single- or multi-microphone complex spectral mapping for frame-online enhancement, where a deep neural network (DNN) is trained to predict the real and imaginary (RI) components of target speech from the mixture RI components.
-In addition, we use the RI components predicted by the DNN to conduct frame-online beamforming, the results of which are then used as extra features for a second DNN to perform frame-online post-filtering.
-The frequency-domain beamforming in between the two DNNs can be easily integrated with complex spectral mapping and is designed to not incur any algorithmic latency.
+Deep learning based speech enhancement in the short-time Fourier transform (STFT) domain typically uses a large window length such as 32 ms. A larger window can lead to higher frequency resolution and potentially better enhancement.
+This however incurs an algorithmic latency of 32 ms in an online setup, because the overlap-add algorithm used in the inverse STFT (iSTFT) is also performed using the same window size.
+To reduce this inherent latency, we adapt a conventional dual-window-size approach, where a regular input window size is used for STFT but a shorter output window is used for overlap-add, for STFT-domain deep learning based frame-online speech enhancement.
+Based on this STFT-iSTFT configuration, we employ complex spectral mapping for frame-online enhancement, where a deep neural network (DNN) is trained to predict the real and imaginary (RI) components of target speech from the mixture RI components.
+In addition, we use the DNN-predicted RI components to conduct frame-online beamforming, the results of which are used as extra features for a second DNN to perform frame-online post-filtering.
+The frequency-domain beamformer can be easily integrated with our DNNs and is designed to not incur any algorithmic latency.
 Additionally, we propose a future-frame prediction technique to further reduce the algorithmic latency.
-Evaluation results on a noisy-reverberant speech enhancement task demonstrate the effectiveness of the proposed algorithms.
+Evaluation on noisy-reverberant speech enhancement shows the effectiveness of the proposed algorithms.
 Compared with Conv-TasNet, our STFT-domain system can achieve better enhancement performance for a comparable amount of computation, or comparable performance with less computation, maintaining strong performance at an algorithmic latency as low as 2 ms.